Timber Frame Extension Cost

 Planning Permission and Building Regulations

 However, not all projects require planning permission.
 Usually, a build that does not exceed 4 metres in height and is under half of your property's width does not require consent.
-To be sure, you should always check your local authorities' regulations for the exact guidelines before erecting your extension.
+To be sure, you should always check your local authority's regulations for the exact guidelines before erecting your extension.

 There are also fees associated with obtaining planning consent that you should take into consideration when budgeting for your project.
 In the UK, the typical cost of a planning application is £550 for the build of an entire new home, while extensions and garden outbuilding planning is £250.